NorwegianVeterinaryInstitute/BioinfTraining/metagenomics.md

 	* [SILVA-based bacterial reference alignment](https://www.mothur.org/w/images/9/98/Silva.bacteria.zip)
 	* [mothur-formated version of the RDP training set (v.9)](https://www.mothur.org/w/images/5/59/Trainset9_032012.pds.zip)

-3. extract zipped files using the commandline: `unzipe FILENAME`.
+3. extract zipped files using the commandline: `unzip FILENAME`.
 This creates two folders: 1) Miseq_SOP and 2) silva.bacteria. and two lose files.
-4. move the directory silva.bacteria to the `Miseq_SOP` folder: `mv silva.bacteria Miseq_SOP`
+4. move the directory silva.bacteria to the `Miseq_SOP` folder: `mv silva.bacteria/ Miseq_SOP/`
-5. move the files Trainset* to the `Miseq_SOP` folder: `mv Trainset* Miseq_SOP`
+5. move the files Trainset* to the `Miseq_SOP` folder: `mv Trainset* Miseq_SOP/`

 ### The tutorial steps

 Open file finder window and move to folder amplicons, check the files that you have downloaded.
 Since we have a lot of fastq data and we are curious, we want to get an idea of the quality of the sequences.
 We can use the tool `fastqc` which is installed in the biolinux machine.
 To run this on all the MiSeq fastq datafiles of this tutorial do the following:

-1. Open terminal window, and change to the directory with the fastq files
+1. Open terminal window, and change to the directory with the fastq files.
 2. create a directory called:  `fastqc-results` with the `mkdir` command.
 3. next we run the command: `fastqc -t 2 -o fastqc_results *.fastq` , to understand thie flags in this command type: `fastqc --help`
 4. open firefox and open a fastqc results file: `fastqc_report.html`.
 You can find for each dataset a folder inside the folder: `fastqc-results`.
 For instance open the folder for the forward sequences: `F3D0_S188_L001_R1_001_fastqc` and check the results there.